Structure theorems for actions of homeomorphism groups: Admissible covers: classifying orbit types

 We now describe which spaces occur as orbits for actions of $\Homeo_c(M)$; equivalently, we classify the covers of $\Conf_n(M)$ that admit transitive actions of $\Homeo_c(M)$.
 We keep the notation from the previous sections.
 If $X \subset M$ is a finite set, there is a fiber bundle $\Stab(X) \to \Homeo_c(M) \to \Conf_{|X|}(M)$.
 From the long exact sequence of homotopy groups, we have the following exact sequence

-where the evaluation map $ev$ takes a loop $f_t$ in $\Homeo_0(M)$ to the path of configurations $f_t(X)$.
-The map $p$ is analogous to the familiar ``point push" map from the Birman exact sequence in the study of mapping class groups of surfaces.
+where the evaluation map $ev$ takes a loop $f_t$ in $\Homeo_0(M)$ based at the identity to the path of configurations $f_t(X)$.
+The map $p$ is analogous to the familiar ``point push" map from the Birman exact sequence in the study of mapping class groups of surfaces, in this special case, $X$ is a singleton, and a loop based at $X$ is sent to the isotopy class of a homeomorphism obtained by pushing the point around the loop.
 Let $E_{|X|}$ denote the image of $ev$.
 From the long exact sequence of homotopy groups, we know that

 and hence $\Homeo_c(M)/\Stab(X)_0 \to \Homeo_c(M)/\Stab(X) = \Conf_{|X|}(M)$ is a covering map with deck group $\pi_1(\Conf_{|X|}(M))/E_{|X|}\cong \Stab(X)/\Stab(X)_0$.